 (a) Any instrument which, if used in the ordinary manner contemplated by its design and construction, will or is likely to cause substantial bodily harm or death;

 (b) Any weapon, device, instrument, material or substance which, under the circumstances in which it is used, attempted to be used or threatened to be used, Is readily capable of causing substantial bodily harm or death; …

 Have you or a loved one been accused of a crime and cannot afford to hire experts and investigators?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the experienced criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.